MaxDesiatov/swift-index/README.md

 ]
 ```

 At the moment, only `CocoaPodsAdapter` is implemented, so all results are coming from CocoaPods.
-The plan is to allow for aggregating packages from multiple sources.
+The plan is to allow  aggregating packages from multiple sources.

 :blue_heart: Code of Conduct
 ------------